 Congratulations, you have endured the loan approvals, the inspections, the negotiations, the walk-throughs and it’s closing time.
 Just as you made it through each step that brought you to this moment, you should be excited, you’re about to close on your new home.
 The closing is the final step in the process before you are handed the keys, it’s when the buyer and seller officially sign the documents and ownership is transferred to you.

 The process may involve you, the seller, real estate agents, your attorney, the lender’s attorney, title or escrow firm representatives, clerks, secretaries, and other staff.
-You can have an attorney represent you.
+If for some reason you are not able to attend, you can have an attorney represent you.